Gary Kirsten: India (2008–2011)

-After retirement, Kirsten organized his own cricket academy.
+After retirement, Kirsten organised his own cricket academy.
 In November 2007, it emerged that Kirsten was a candidate for the vacant post of coach of the India team.
 The BCCI offered him a two-year contract for the post, and despite voicing reservations about concerns he had about having the full support of the Indian players, he confirmed he would be taking the job on 4 December.

 Kirsten officially started as a coach on 1 March 2008.
 However, he travelled to Australia with India beforehand during the test series.
 His first full series in charge was against his home country, South Africa in March–April 2008 which was drawn 1–1.
 Also, he coached India to the finals of the Kitply Cup and 2008 Asia Cup (India lost both the finals).
 During his tenure as Coach of India, the Indian cricket team won a home series against Australia beating them 2–0.
-Apart from clinching the Border-Gavaskar trophy, he also coached India to its first bilateral series win in Sri Lanka against Sri Lanka and India's first Test and One-Day International series victories against New Zealand in New Zealand after 40 years.
+Apart from clinching the Border–Gavaskar Trophy, he also coached India to its first bilateral series win in Sri Lanka against Sri Lanka and India's first Test and One-Day International series victories against New Zealand in New Zealand after 40 years.
 India also won the Compaq Cup, defeating Sri Lanka in the finals on 14 September 2009 by 46 runs.
-A highly accomplished batsman himself, he has brought in a considerable amount of improvement in the batting performances, which is largely associated with his ability to instill better confidence among younger players.
+A highly accomplished batsman himself, he brought in a considerable amount of improvement in the batting performances, which was largely associated with his ability to instill better confidence among younger players.

-Kirsten has been praised by all players for improving/enhancing their playing techniques, motivating them and discussing tactics that can be deployed on the field.
+Kirsten was praised by all players for improving/enhancing their playing techniques, motivating them and discussing tactics that can be deployed on the field.
 The results could be clearly seen within months.
-He is considered the key force behind the clearly visible performance improvement in all players.
-In 2010, Prior to the start of India's tour of South Africa, Indian captain M.S.
+He was considered the key force behind the clearly visible performance improvement in all players.
+In 2010, prior to the start of India's tour of South Africa, Indian captain M.S.
 Dhoni described him as "The best thing to happen to Indian cricket."

 In 2017, Kirsten spoke to HBR about the qualities of a great coach, coaching a young team, and learning from one's mistakes.
 Some edited excerpts of his interview are online.